Yandex Cloud

 • Subnet.

-• Default security group and rules required to connect to the cluster and VM from the internet.
+• Default security group and inbound internet rules for your cluster and VM.

 • Properly configured Managed Service for Apache Kafka® cluster.

 6. In the file, specify the password for the user named user you are going to use to access the Managed Service for Apache Kafka® cluster, as well as the username and the public part of the SSH key for the virtual machine.
-If the virtual machine will be running Ubuntu 20.04 from the recommended image list, the username you put here will be ignored.
-In which case use ubuntu for username to establish the connection.
+If the VM runs Ubuntu 20.04 from the recommended image list, the username you put here will be ignored.
+That being the case, use ubuntu as username for the connection.

 terraform validate